-- Many offices are spacing out patients to prevent the waiting room from filling up.
-Inquire about the least busy times and schedule accordingly.
+Offices may or may not be spacing out patients to prevent the waiting room from filling up.
+You can always inquire about the least busy times and schedule accordingly.

-Q: If someone thinks they are pregnant, should they be going in to be tested by their OB/GYN?
+Q: If you think you're pregnant, should you go in to be tested by your OB/GYN?

 Q: Are you changing how often patients come in and do appointments virtually?
 What can be skipped?

 A: September 2020: I’m seeing pregnant patients on a regular schedule in my office in NYC and not scheduling telehealth.
 Different areas of the country are under different regulations, so make sure to check in with your doctor specifically.

 A: March 2020: Here’s what we do in my practice as of right now.

 - Less than 11 weeks: Virtual The initial intake visit can be done virtually, especially if less than 11 weeks.

 - 11-13 weeks: In Person The dating (first trimester) ultrasound and nuchal translucency are done between 11-13 weeks and the initial OB labs can be done at this time.